jarviscanada/jarvis_data_eng_KevinSubhash/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (2022-present)**: Developed several projects using Linux, Bash, Docker, Java, etc. with the implementation of the scrum/agile methodology and Gitflow.
+**Software Developer, Jarvis (2022-present)**: Developed several projects as a front-end and back-end developer by following the scrum/agile methodology.
+Gained hands-on experience with many technologies such as Java, SQL, Git, and Docker.
+Held daily scrum meetings as a team lead.

 ## Education
 **University of Toronto (2017-2021)**, Honours Bachelor of Science, Computer Science & Mathematics
-- Admission Scholarship
+- Admission Scholarship - Achieved at least 90% average in High School

 ## Miscellaneous
-- Basketball
-- Video Games
+- Video Games - Developing and playing video games
-- Music
+- Music - Creating and listening to music